harshitha1189/calculator/README.md

 2.Navigate to the project directory:
 cd calculator
+3.Install the dependencies:
+npm install
-3.To run the project locally, use the following command: npm start
+4.To run the project locally, use the following command: npm start